mutuma-dev/Digital-Wallet-System/README.md

 # Commands to run app
 1) mvn clean install (at the root for module management)
 2) mvn spring-boot:run (for each microservice)
-# USER SERVICE ENDPOINTS
+# User Service Endpoints
-# WALLET SERVICE ENDPOINTS
+# Wallet Service Endpoints
-# TRANSACTION SERVICE ENDPOINTS
+# Transaction Service Endpoints